rafalgrodzinski/bits-runner-builder/README.md

 `primes`:
 Based on ["Software Drag Racing!" by Dave Plummer](https://github.com/PlummersSoftwareLLC/Primes/tree/drag-race).
 Runs as many iterrations as possible of calculating primes up to 1,000,000 in 5 seconds and reports the number or iterrations.
 I got a bit under 1200 on my Intel Core i7 14700.

+`strings`:
+This uses the basic library `@b` to manipulate strings.

 ## Additional Stuff
-Language support for Visual Studio Code: [https://github.com/rafalgrodzinski/brc-vscode](https://github.com/rafalgrodzinski/brc-vscode).
+BRC language support for Visual Studio Code: [https://github.com/rafalgrodzinski/brc-vscode](https://github.com/rafalgrodzinski/brc-vscode).